rgpihlstrom/Multiple-Linear-Regression/README.md

 ## Data
-1. Houses sold between May 2014 – May 2015 in King County in the state of Washington, along with the homes basic attributes: This was the data provided as the begin of the analysis
+1. Houses sold between May 2014 – May 2015 in King County in the state of Washington, along with the homes basic attributes: This was the intial data provided to begin the project

 2. Home Tax data collected by King County Tax Assessor’s Office:  This data contains several years of past apprasal information used to justify taxes levied per house.
 Includings additional physical attributes as well as school district